Careers and Internships

 Why an Internship?

-Internships are a great way to find out what the “real world” is all about.
+Internships are a great way to learn more about the kind of work you might do after graduation.
 The department strongly encourages such experiences and will work closely with you to identify and secure an internship.
-If at all possible, internships should be taken for academic credit.
+Internships can be taken for academic credit, and will count as an elective course within your political science major.

 Internships are available in numerous settings throughout the metro area, including the Minnesota state legislature, law and judicial offices, political campaigns, the offices of elected officials, many non-governmental organizations, and numerous public agencies.